CY83R-3X71NC710N/Extension-Spotify/README.md

 1. "Search Tracks": Search for tracks by name, artist or album.
 2. "Control Playback": Play a track, pause, resume, skip to the next track or the previous track.
+3. "Get Current Track": Get a track that is currently playing.
-3. "Get Top Tracks": Get top tracks of the user.
+4. "Get Top Tracks": Get top tracks of the user.
+5. "Get Recent Tracks": Get recently played tracks.
-4. "Get Playlists": Get playlists of the user.
+6. "Get User Playlists": Get playlists of the user.
+7. "Get Playlist Tracks": Get a list of tracks from a playlist.

 ## License